rogerhu/compsci_guides/Contributing-Guidelines.md

 4. **Glossary** - List of common terminology (should cover most anything used in the page or patterns)
 5. **Basic Elements** - Code and descriptions for major elements of this algorithm (i.e Memoization)
 6. **Patterns List** - List of links to the common memorized or "derived" patterns/techniques for this algorithm
+7. **Real-world Case Study** - Brief explanation of one or two real-world case studies where this algorithm is used
-7. **References** - List of external links for additional reading on this algorithm
+8. **References** - List of external links for additional reading on this algorithm

 ### Algorithm Specific Pattern Breakdown Guide